How to Remove Closed Accounts From a Credit Report

 - Depending on the specifics of the account, credit score shifts can be positive or negative.

 No matter how closely you pay attention to your financial history, closed accounts can appear on anyone’s credit report.
 It may be a credit card you haven’t used in many years, a loan you paid off, or even a mistake by a creditor or the credit bureau.
-Whatever the reason, a closed account can affect your credit score positively or negatively depending on the specifics of the account.
+Whatever the reason, a closed account may affect your credit score positively or negatively depending on the specifics of the account.

 But there are often ways to manage closed accounts – or even remove them from your credit report.